pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    To ensure your PWA is installable, make sure you meet the requirements <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs">listed here</a>, <a href="https://www.pwabuilder.com">PWABuilder</a> can help you meet these requirements if your PWA does not already.
+    To ensure your PWA is installable, make sure you meet the requirements <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs" target="_blank" rel="noopener">listed here</a>, <a href="https://www.pwabuilder.com" target="_blank" rel="noopener">PWABuilder</a> can help you meet these requirements if your PWA does not already.
   </p>
 </div>